 As a member of CAI's National Faculty since 1998, Tom regularly teaches a CAI course on Community Governance for community managers in cities throughout the United States.
 The 2-day course is attended by managers seeking their CAI certification as a Professional Community Associaton Manager (PCAM).

 Tom is the only Maryland-based lawyer who is a fellow of the College of Community Association Lawyers (CCAL), which is comprised of fewer than 150 lawyers nationwide who are recognized for their leadership and contributions to the field of community association law.

 A 1976 graduate of Northwestern University and a 1980 graduate of the George Washington University Law School, Tom is a member of the state and federal bar in Maryland and the District of Columbia.

-See some of Tom's recent seminars, articles, and press clips related to Condominium and HOA law in Maryland and Washington D.C..
+See some of Tom's recent seminars, articles, and press clips related to Tom's recent seminars, articles and press clips.